google/turbinia/docs/developer/developing-new-tasks.md

 split it up.
 Then you just need to add a reference to the new job in `turbinia/jobs/__init__.py`.

+## Logging

+Using `result.log()` is recommended for logging within a Task instead of the normal python logger. `result.log()` will log to the standard logger and will also log the data in the Task result and creates a Task specific log file with the name of `worker.txt` in the Task output directory.
+This makes it easier to debug and find Task specific logs. `result.log()` also has a `level` parameter that takes a log level (e.g. `logging.INFO`) for control.

 ## Reporting

 Tasks can return report data in Markdown format by adding it as a string to